kartik-karemani/iOSLearning/CoreData.md

     fatalError("Failure to save context: \(error)") }**

+Their can be a relationship between 2 NSManagedObject. i.e Source entity and destination entity.

 - To fetch the objects stored in the Persistance store we can use NSFetchRequest.
 **let moc = …